nicknijenhuis/XamarinAlliance/Challenge 5/Readme.md

 Once you have received this GUID, you can **submit it online** in the [submission form](https://aka.ms/xamarinalliancediploma).
 This will be your ticket to get your diploma.

+Diplomas will be distributed at the end of each month for all challenges completed before the end of June 2017.

 ## <a name="completion"></a>Challenge Completion